 Eagles Nest is proud to be home to many of New Zealand’s unique and at risk birdlife.

-At Eagales Nest this year we have been very busy in our Kiwi Care.
-As well as our ongoing association with the NZ Kiwi Foundation to keep the peninsular predator free, we have also introduced our first Kiwi House with the intention to construct and place at least 6 more around the property in the near future.
-These cosy wooden Boxes are especially designed to simulate a burrow and easily allow the Kiwi to rest, nest and defend itself if necessary.
-The boxes are also designed with a small viewing window meaning that monitoring can be done easily without any disturbance to the Birds and also allows the opportunity for any interested Guests to have an up close meeting with these very special New Zealanders.
-This year also marks our first official Kiwi Count where we look forward to listening out for our Kiwi calls at locations throughout the property.
+At Eagles Nest we continue to be busy with our Kiwi care.
+As well as our ongoing association with the NZ Kiwi Foundation to keep the peninsular predator free, we have also introduced our first Kiwi whare (house) with more being installed around the property in 2021.
+These cozy wooden boxes are especially designed to simulate a burrow and allow the Kiwi to rest, nest all the while offering protection.
+The boxes are also designed with a small viewing window (and ultimately will be fitted with cameras) to allow easy monitoring without disturbance but more importantly guests have the opportunity to have an “up close meeting” with these very special New Zealanders.
+Listen for our Kiwi calls at locations throughout the property.

-Lesser known and even rarer than its Kiwi cousin, at present The North Island Weka only remain on mainland New Zealand in a handful of locations Eagles Nest being one of them.
-Many of our Guests have easily mistaken this timid, Flightless bird for the Nocturnal Kiwi though as they are active during the day, they are in fact much easier to spot!
+Lesser known and even rarer than its Kiwi cousin, at present the North Island Weka remain only on mainland New Zealand in a handful of locations where Eagles Nest is counted as one of those.
+Many of our guests have easily mistaken this timid, flightless bird for the nocturnal Kiwi as they are active during the day.
 Weka were believed to have disappeared altogether from the Russell peninsular as early as the 1940s.
-In 2002, following a widespread predator eradication programme, 39 Weka were localised and released in the area.
-The Weka quickly moved around and have happily called Eagles Nest home ever since.
-It is hoped that the success here in Russell will be used as an example and breeding stock for future repopulations through-out New Zealand’s North Island.
+In 2002, following a widespread predator eradication program, 39 Weka were localized and released in the area.
+The Weka quickly moved around and happily call Eagles Nest home.
+The success here will be used as an example for breeding stock for the future repopulations through-out New Zealand’s North Island.